pmckeown/dependency-track-maven-plugin/README.md

 From Dependency-Track server 4.8.0 onwards, you can set the project parent by setting `updateParent` to `true`.
 The parent name will be defaulted to that POM's project parent name.
-If you wish to override that value, or there is no parent set within the `pom.xml`, then explicitly set `parentName` and `parentVersion`. `projectVersion` is optional Dependency-Track, so this has no default to allow for blank values.
+If you wish to override that value, or there is no parent set within the `pom.xml`, then explicitly set `parentName`.
+Both `parentName` and `parentVersion` must be configured, otherwise either value is omitted in the upload.

 **Note 1:** If both `parentUuid` and `parentName` / `parentVersion` are provided in configuration `parentUuid` will take precedence.

 **Note 2:** If a non-existing parent information is provided, the plugin will fail with `404 Not found`.

+From Dependency-Track server 4.12.0 onwards you can set `isLatest` and `projectTags`.

 | Property           | Required | Default Value          | Example Values                        |
 |--------------------|----------|------------------------|---------------------------------------|